jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Bumble-bee economics is ready, it just needs you to polinate it.

 The Internet Age has billions of products.
 No single ideology can filter them for you.
 You are unique.
 You need to mix modern tools and find which modern tools solve your frontline pains.
-Keep reading and you will learn how open-source software and interoperable technology standards will put wealth generating power in your, and everyone elses, hands
+Keep reading and you will learn how open-source software, and interoperable technology standards will put wealth generating power in your, and everyone elses, hands

-Tools like Ruby on Rails, USB, Linus, and so much more are waiting for you to discover your niche.
+Tools like Git, Ruby on Rails, USB, Linux, and so much more are waiting for you to discover your niche.

 Evolution is inevitable.
 Techvolution, mixed-martial politics, and bumble-bee economics are going to happen; Jeff Goldblum says so.
 Why would anyone not follow him?